-ıstallati Istallation & Operation erview Installation should conform to the National Electrical Code as well as local codes and practices.
-When accidents.
-Some protective devices include, coupling, belt guard, chain guard, shaft covers etc. These protective devices include, coupling, belt guard, chain guard, shaft covers etc. These protect against accidental contact with moving parts.
-Machinery that is accessible to personnel should provide further protection in the form of guard rails, screening, warning signs etc. cation It is important that motors be installed in locations that are compatible with motor enclosure and ambient conditions.
+Section 2 Installatio Section 2 Installation & Operation Overview Installation should conform to the National Electrical Code as well as local codes and practices.
+When other devices are coupled to the motor shaft, be sure to install protective devices to prevent future accidents.
+Some protective devices include, coupling, belt guard, chain guard, shaft covers etc. These protect against accidenta in contact with moving parts.
+Machinery that is accessible to personnel should provide further protection in the form of guard rails screeping warning warning store etc. Location It is important that motors be installed in locations that are compatible with motor enclosure and ambient conditions.
 Improper selection of the motor enclosure and ambient conditions can lead to reduced operating life of the motor.
 Proper ventilation for the motor must be provided.
 Obstructed airflow can lead to reduction of motor life.
-Open Drip-Frooi/WFI motors are intended for use indoors where atmosphere is relatively clean, dry, well ventilated and non-corrosive.
-Totally Enclosed and WPII motors may be installed where dirt, moisture or dust are present and in outdoor locations.
-Severe Duty, IEEE 841 and Washdown Duty enclosed motors are designed for installations with high corrosion or excessive moisture conditions.
-These motors should not be placed into an environment specifically designed for this type of service. where there is the presence of flammable or combustible vapors, dust or any combustible material, unless
+Open Drip-Proof/WPI motors are intended for use indoors where atmosphere is relatively clean, dry, well ventilated and non-corrosive.
+Totally Enclosed and WPII motors may be installed where dirt, moisture or dust are present and in a provided for location.
+Severe Duty , IEEE 841 and Washdown Duty enclosed motors are designed for installations with high corrosion or excessive moisture conditions.
+These motors should not be placed into an environment where there is the presence of flammable or combustible vapors, dust or any combustible material, unless specifically designed for this type of service.